cwrichardson/flurdymail/README.md

 If you don't already have an SSL/TLS certificate for your domain name, it is recommended that you request one using ACM.
 For more information about requesting an SSL/TLS certificate using ACM, please read the [AWS Certificate Manager User Guide](http://docs.aws.amazon.com/acm/latest/userguide/acm-overview.html).

 Use ACM to request a certificate or import a certificate into ACM.
-To use an ACM certificate with CloudFront (optional input parameter), you must request or import the certificate in the US East (N. Virginia) region.
+To use an ACM certificate with CloudFormation (optional input parameter), you must request or import the certificate in the US East (N. Virginia) region.
 To use an ACM certificate with Amazon ELB - Application Load Balancer (optional input parameter), you must request or import the certificate in the region you create the CloudFormation stack.
 After you validate ownership of the domain names in your certificate, ACM provisions the certificate.
 Use the ACM certificate Amazon Resource Name (ARN) as the optional Cloudfront and/or Public ALB ACM certificate input parameters of the master template.

 ## Notes